Code Signing Vs. SSL Certificate: Differences Explained

 What is a Code Signing Certificate?

-A Code Signing certificate is a digital certificate that authenticates the identity of the software publisher and ensures that the code has not been tampered with.
-The primary purpose of a Code Signing certificate is to verify that the software publisher is who they claim to be and that the code has not been modified since its signature.
+A Code Signing certificate authenticates the software publisher’s identity and guarantees that the code has not been tampered with.
+A Code Signing certificate’s primary purpose is to verify that the software publisher is who they claim to be and to confirm that the code has not undergone any modifications since its signature.

 When a user receives a digitally signed piece of code, their computer uses the public key from the Code Signing certificate to verify the signature and ensure that the software publisher indeed signed it.
 This helps protect users from downloading and running malicious code that could harm their computers or steal their personal information.

 Code Signing certificates are issued by a trusted third-party certificate authority (CA) like Comodo and Sectigo.
 The certificate usually contains information about the software publisher, such as their name and address, as well as the public key used to verify the signature.
-They have a specific validity period, and in case of any security breach, they can be revoked by the issuer.
+The issuer can revoke Code Signing certificates in case of any security breach, and they have a specific validity period.

 Code signing is the process of digitally signing executable files, scripts, drivers, and other types of code.
 Typically, the process involves using a code signing certificate, which contains a private key that is used to create a digital signature for the code.
-The public key from the certificate is then embedded into the code, along with the digital signature, so that users’ computers can verify it.
+The code embeds the public key from the certificate and the digital signature, enabling users’ computers to verify it.

-Code signing is typically used for software that is distributed over the Internet.
+Typically, people use code signing for software distribution over the Internet.
 It can be mobile apps, browser extensions, and desktop software.
-Apart from this, it is also used for code that is distributed within an organization, like software or macros used by employees.
-By verifying the integrity and publisher of code, it improves the trust in the code and its publisher.
+In addition to this, organizations use it for code distribution within their network, such as software or macros used by employees.
+Verifying the code’s integrity and publisher improves the trust in the code and its publisher.

 How Code Signing Certificate Works?

 Code signing works by using a combination of public key cryptography and digital signatures.
-These are the steps involved in code signing a certificate:
+Perform the following steps to obtain a code signing certificate.

-• Verify the signature: When a user receives the signed code, their computer uses the public key from the code signing certificate.
-This is done for verifying the digital signature and typically involves running the same hashing algorithm on the code, generating a new fingerprint, and then decrypting the signature using the public key.
-If the fingerprint generated by the user’s computer matches the one in the signature, the code is verified as authentic and has not been subjected to tampering.
+When a user receives the signed code, their computer uses the public key from the code signing certificate.
+To verify the digital signature, this process typically involves running the same hashing algorithm on the code to generate a new fingerprint and then decrypting the signature using the public key.
+If the fingerprint generated by the user’s computer matches the one in the signature, the code verifies as authentic and has not undergone any tampering.

 What is an SSL/TLS Certificate?

 An SSL/TLS certificate, also known as a digital certificate, helps authenticate a website’s identity and builds a safe connection between the client and its server.
 It establishes a security system using SSL certificate chain that encrypts the connection between the website visitor and server, ensuring that no third party can access the information and data shared between the two parties.
-When websites are secured with a certificate, they can confidently ask their visitors for sensitive information, which is required to complete actions.
+With a secured certificate, websites can confidently request sensitive information required to complete actions from their visitors.
 It can be sharing credit card information, address, email, social security number, images, etc.

-An SSL certificate prevents cyber criminals from getting hold of the information shared between the client and server.
-Websites that have a padlock adjacent to the URL address means that they are secured with an SSL certificate.
+An SSL certificate prevents cybercriminals from accessing the information shared between the client and server.
+Websites with a padlock adjacent to the URL address have secured an SSL certificate.
 From the day of its inception, we have seen a lot of new iterations of SSL certificates.
 The reason is that hackers have been devising ways of bypassing the security systems set by the SSL certificate.

 How Does SSL Certificate Work?